hujingzzz/ainews/_posts/2025-06-26-openai-chatgpt.md

 ---
 layout: post
-title: OpenAI announces the introduction of two core functions that integrate the business or your in-house knowledge with ChatGPT in depth.
+title: OpenAI Promulgate two core functions ♪ Will the business or your internal knowledge be with ♪ ChatGPT Deep Integration
 date: 2025-06-26 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/openai-chatgpt_1.jpg